pocketpy/pocketpy/README.md

 These variables can be set to control the build process:
 + `PK_BUILD_STATIC_LIB` - Build the static library
 + `PK_BUILD_SHARED_LIB` - Build the shared library

-If you are working with [Unity Engine](https://unity.com/), you can download our plugin [PocketPython](https://assetstore.unity.com/packages/tools/visual-scripting/pocketpy-241120) on the Asset Store.

 ### Compile Flags